RGU-Computing/CCO/README.md

 ## Domain Extension

-A lightweight education domain extension is provided in `Usecase/CCO-Education/`, demonstrating how CCO can be extended using the MIREOT method.
-Eleven EFRO classes are aligned to CCO via `rdfs:subClassOf` and thirteen education-specific role classes are defined as subclasses of `cco:Role`.
+A lightweight education domain extension is provided in `Usecase/CCO-Education/`, demonstrating how CCO can be extended.
+EFRO classes are aligned to CCO via `rdfs:subClassOf` and thirteen education-specific role classes are defined as subclasses of `cco:Role`.

 ---